deszczowy/sortopus/README.md

 ### Rest is optional

-Define `defer1_dir` and `defer2_dir` if You want other options for moving files.
-For example create directory for Portraits and Landscapes, put the words "Portrait" and "Landscape" into `defer1_label` and `defer2_label` fields respectively and You will get two labeled buttons!
-Now You can leave a photo, move to portraits, move to landscapes or delete!
+Define `defer{X}_dir` and if You want other options for moving files.
+For example create directory for Portraits, Landscapes and Documents, put the words "Portrait", "Landscape" and "Document" into `defer1_label`, `defer2_label` and `defer3_label` fields respectively and You will get three labeled buttons!
+Now You can leave a photo, move to portraits, move to landscapes, move tp documents or delete!

 ## How it works